Bad Education (2022 film)

 Bad Education (黑的教育) is a 2022 Taiwanese crime mystery action film directed by Kai Ko in his directorial debut.
 The film received four nominations at the 59th Golden Horse Awards, including Best New Director for Ko.
 The film stars Kent Tsai, Edison Song and Berant Zhu.

 Premise

+On the night of their high school graduation, three delinquents decide to exchange their darkest, most unspeakable secret.